vueup/vue-quill/README.md

   </a>
  </p>

-💚 **Built With Vue 3**

-More powerful and performant framework than ever before.
+- 💚 **Built With Vue 3**: More powerful and performant framework than ever before.

-🧙‍♂️ **Fully Typescript**

-VueUpQuill source code is written entirely in TypeScript.
+- 🧙‍♂️ **Fully Typescript**: VueUpQuill source code is written entirely in TypeScript.

-🛠️ **Easy To Use**

-Straightforward implementation through a simple API.
+- 🛠️ **Easy To Use**: Straightforward implementation through a simple API.

 [Read the Docs to Learn More](https://vueup.github.io/vueup-quill/).